The Egyptian Museum: Cairo, Egypt

 Some of them are interactive heaven for youngsters, others are dedicated to specific areas of interest, while some are real gems for history lovers.
 Cairo’s Egyptian Museum is definitely one that falls into the latter category.

 The Egyptian Museum dates from the late 19th century, just a few years after an organisation was created to supervise and monitor all the archaeological excavations taking place across Egypt.
 The museum grew at a frightening pace, as more and more antiquities were uncovered, and that’s continued over the intervening years.
 Today, the Egyptian Museum, putting it brutally, is far too small to properly display all the amazing treasures it contains.
+The top attraction at the Egyptian Museum is the section devoted to the treasures that came from the tomb of King Tutankhamen, and understandably so.
+We had already seen some of these items when the tour came to London a few years ago, and that was breathtaking.
+Having had that introduction, I honestly thought I knew what to expect.
+How wrong one can be!

 A solution is at hand, but sadly it seems it is still some way off.
 A new, and much larger, Egyptian Museum is due to be built at Giza, near the pyramids, to help deal with the problem.
 Sadly, despite promises that it would be open by now, many opening dates have already passed, with little work undertaken on the site.
 When we passed by, all that had been done was some excavation of sand, so it seems that it’s still some time off.